MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

 interface ICoreWebView2Profile3 : IUnknown {
   /// Add an event handler for the `NotificationReceived` event for persistent
   /// notifications.
+  ///
+  /// If a deferral is not taken on the event args, the subsequent scripts are
+  /// blocked until the event handler returns.
+If a deferral is taken, the
+  /// scripts are blocked until the deferral is completed.
   HRESULT add_NotificationReceived(
       [in] ICoreWebView2ProfileNotificationReceivedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);